Vrq/BlockchainHackathonZurich-June-2019/README.md

 #### What is the Synapse?

-Synapse is a Valuation technology platform that valuating unpopular tradable asset in order to trade them later on the Ethereum blockchain.
-These assets can them be traded on a digital exchange.
+Synapse is a valuation technology platform that valuating unpopular tradable asset in order to trade them later on the Ethereum blockchain.
+These assets can them be traded on a [digital exchange](https://github.com/ConsenSys/ERC1400).

 #### Objective - Financial Valuation to "unbank the unbankable"